 The most commonly used game mechanics for the gamification of applications are as follows,

-Progress Bars provide feedback to the user about their road towards completion of a task.
+- Progress Bars: Progress Bars provide feedback to the user about their road towards completion of a task.

-Badges provide a method to showcase certain achievements and accomplishments.
+- Badges: Badges provide a method to showcase certain achievements and accomplishments.

-Points are rewarded to the user for every action taken on the application and a series of tasks completed describe the completion of a Level.
+- Points and Levels: Points are rewarded to the user for every action taken on the application and a series of tasks completed describe the completion of a Level.

-Leaderboards rank the users among their peers and provide feedback regarding their performance concerning others using the application.
+- Leader boards: Leaderboards rank the users among their peers and provide feedback regarding their performance concerning others using the application.

-Finally, Avatars provide a method for the user to showcase themselves digitally on the application.
+- Avatars: Avatars provide a method for the user to showcase themselves digitally on the application.

 So, now that we have an understanding of what Gamification is, it is necessary to understand why Gamification is useful when designing an application in modern times.